elephantscale/es-training-new/data-science-gcp/slides/About-Data-Science-on-Google-Cloud-Class.md

     - Lab files will be distributed

 * Lab environment
-    - Provided in the cloud
+    - Work on Google Cloud environment

 ---